0cjs/clash-play/Meets.md

 -----------

 - Fix tmate issues with `C-p` being held until next char is sent
+- `i` fixes to use standard environment from `package.yaml`:
-- Make `i` run the interpreter with compiler directives from the `default-extensions` list from `package.yaml`.
+  - Should use compiler directives from `default-extensions:`
+  - Should use options from `ghc-options:`
 - Better tests run by `Test`.